lizmat/raku-all-modules/cpan/WARRINGD/Font-FreeType/lib/Font/FreeType/BitMap.md

 Returns a numeric shaped array of dimensions $.width and $height.
 Each item represents one pixel of the image, starting from the top left.
 A value of 0 indicates background (outside the glyph outline), and 255 represents a point inside the outline.

-If antialiasing is used then shades of grey between 0 and 255 may occur.
-Antialiasing is performed by default, but can be turned off by passing the `FT_RENDER_MODE_MONO` option.
+If anti-aliasing is used then shades of grey between 0 and 255 may occur.
+Anti-aliasing is performed by default, but can be turned off by passing the `FT_RENDER_MODE_MONO` option.

 ### pgm